OntoUML/ontouml-models/README.md

 Feel free to get in contact with the administrators using the links provided.
 For questions or issues, you can [open an issue](https://github.com/unibz-core/ontouml-models/issues) at this repository.

+Relevant instructions for administrating the OntoUML/UFO Catalog are presented on this specific [Wiki page](https://github.com/unibz-core/ontouml-models/wiki/Instructions-for-the-catalog's-administrators).

 ## How to cite this catalog

 Please cite the OntoUML/UFO Catalog as: